 The graph can be zoomed into a particular area by clicking and dragging down and to the right.
 Once zoomed, the graph can be reset by clicking and dragging up and to the left.
 Holding down control and clicking and dragging allows the graph to be panned.
 The right mouse button causes a pop-up menu to be displayed, giving you the option save or print the plot.

 7.3.2.
 Configure Graph

 Figure 7.3.
 Flight Graph Configuration

-This selects which graph elements to show, and, at the very bottom, lets you switch between metric and imperial units
+This selects which graph elements to show, and, at the very bottom.
+It also lets you configure how the graph is drawn: